 Remote work: let’s talk about it.
-Maybe you’re thinking about a work from home plan to keep you and your team healthy, or maybe you’re one of the 98% of employees who report wanting to work from home at least some of the time.
+Maybe you’re transitioning to remote work to keep you and your team healthy, or maybe you’re one of the 98% of employees who report wanting to work from home at least some of the time.
 But no matter where your team is located, you can work together effortlessly with the right tools and mutual trust.
-To that end, here’s a roundup of our favorite reads about remote work—with tips, tricks, and advice on how to collaborate with your team from anywhere.
+To that end, here’s a roundup of our favorite reads about remote work—with tips, tricks, and advice on how to collaborate with your remote team.

 The remote worker’s guide to working with a team

 The Asana wavelength blog is our one-stop-shop for thought leadership about all things teamwork.
 In this article, Asana engineer Isaac Wolkerstorfer offers some tips on how to work with a team when you’re remote.
 Though Asana headquarters are in San Francisco, Isaac works out of Berlin, so he uses Asana to communicate with teams across time-zones and distance.